-Kentucky meets only a small part of this goal.
-The awarding of tenure is a milestone in every teacher's career and should be afforded the consideration it deserves, regardless of whether the state is bestowing a lifetime or limited-term position.
-The current requirement of a four-year probationary period is a reasonable amount of time to lay the groundwork for the collection of data, but the state should consider extending the minimum probationary period for tenure to five years, allowing the accumulation of sufficient data to support more meaningful tenure decisions.
+Maine does not meet this goal.
+The awarding of tenure is a milestone in every teacher's career and should be afforded the consideration it deserves, regardless of whether the state is bestowing a lifetime or limitedterm position.
+The state should consider extending the minimum probationary period for tenure to five years, which would allow for the accumulation of sufficient data on teacher effectiveness to support meaningful tenure decisions.
 Although it is appropriate for teachers to achieve tenure after a certain number of years, tenure should not automatically be granted at this juncture.
 To justify this leap in professional standing, most notably a tremendous advantage in due process, the state should identify a process, such as a hearing, that local districts would be required to administer, where the cumulative evidence of teacher effectiveness would be considered for each teacher and a determination made of whether to award tenure.
 Teacher effectiveness in the classroom, rather than years of experience, should be the preponderant criterion in tenure decisions.